-Everything about Chateau Fayat Pomerol Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Fayat Pomerol with wine tasting notes and wine with food pairings.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Fayat, History, Overview

 Today the Pomerol chateau is now known as Chateau Fayat.
-Jean Luc Thunevin continues to consult the wine making and marketing at Chateau Fayat.
-Michel Rolland is also a consultant.
+Jean Luc Thunevin continues to consult the winemaking and marketing at Chateau Fayat.
+Michel Rolland is also active here as a consultant.

 Chateau Fayat Vineyards, Terroir, Grapes, Winemaking

-The 16 hectare Pomerol vineyard of Chateau Fayat is quite large for Pomerol.
-The vineyard is planted to 80% Merlot and 20% Cabernet Franc on gravel, sand and clay soils.
 The average age of the vines is an impressive 50 years old.
 They have some of the oldest vines in the Pomerol appellation as they some Cabernet Franc that was planted in 1902!
-The vines are planted to a density of 6,000 vines per hectare.
+The vines are planted to a density of 6,000 vines per hectare for the old vines.
+Newer plantings are taking place at 9,000 vines per hectare.

-Serving and Decanting Chateau Fayat with Wine, Food, Pairing Tips
+Serving Chateau Fayat with Wine, Food, Pairing Tips

 Château Fayat Wine Tasting Notes